How to Automate Client Reporting as a Virtual Assistant (2026)

 One Important Limitation to Know

 The Google Sheets hub strategy from Section 4 sidesteps this entirely.
-By routing all data through Sheets first via Zapier or Make, regardless of the original source, you give Looker Studio a single, clean data source it can always connect to for free.
+By routing all data through Sheets first via Make or Zapier, regardless of the original source, you give Data Studio a single, clean data source it can always connect to for free.

 6. How to Automate the Narrative Section with AI